secureCodeBox/engine/README.md

 ### Attributes
 Attributes / variables for processes are always wrapped in an enum type.
+Attributes that are only used in BPMN files and forms are also named with a prefix and in UPPERCASE.
+Common attributes use the prefix `PROCESS`, specific attributes use the technology as a prefix, e.g. `NMAP_TARGET_NAME`.

 ### JSON
 We're using snake_case (lower case) for json attributes.
 If an enum type is used as attribute its converted to lower case.
 If it's an value it's always used UPPERCASE.
 This is to hold the attribute api consistent, but make shure Enums are recognized as enums.